artzuks/fuzzerwuzzer/README.md

 You may either change the existing file or use the argument to specify your own path.
 The payload is the ascii representation of the payload to send.

-`path` is the path to the file which contains the
+`path` is the path to the file which contains the user specified test cases in the file format described in the file format section.

 ## Fuzzing Application Layer